influxdata/docs-v2/content/v2.0/reference/cli/influx/task/run/find.md

     weight: 1
 ---

-The `influx task run find` command outputs information related runs of a task.
+The `influx task run find` command outputs information related to runs of a task.

 ## Usage
 ```